 The Board of Trustees annually establishes tuition for credit courses which is limited by law to one-third of the per capita cost.
-The current resident tuition is \$30.00 per semester hour, effective with spring semester, 1989.
+The current resident tuition is \$30.00 per semester hour.

 Tuition and fees for courses of a non-credit nature (courses which do not lead to a state-approved degree or certificate) cover the cost of instruction.
 No state or local tax monies are used to support these courses.